 For a batch plant and crushing plant outside a job site or within a job site that serves one or more contracts, obtain coverage under the Industrial General Permit before operating a batch plant to manufacture concrete, HMA, or other material or a crushing plant to produce rock or aggregate.

-This Project disturbs approximately 0.70 acres of soil.
+This Project disturbs less than 5 acres of soil at each location.